Wat Thep Charoen Caves

 It is possible you work your way up to a higher level where there is an opening looking down onto the cave entrance.

-A balcony (lined with bells) connects Chang Cave with Rup Ro Cave.
-Also known locally as Phra (ถ้ำพระ) cave the main chamber is the holiest cave within the complex.
+Rup Ro Cave is also known locally as Phra (ถ้ำพระ) cave the main chamber is the holiest cave within the complex.
 It is home to a number of important Buddhist relics, including a 1,000-year-old Buddha image known as Luang Pu Lak.

 Upon passing though this area you will come to another chamber where at the end are these impressive formations.